Food Storage:

 Extra Item:

-8 rolls of toilet paper
+8 rolls of toilet paper72 hour kit:

 Obtain from around the house a backpack per person, or a suitcase with wheels